2012 World Grand Prix (darts)

 The 2012 PartyPoker.com World Grand Prix was the fifteenth staging of the World Grand Prix.
-It was played from 8–14 October 2012 at the Citywest Hotel in Dublin, Ireland.
+It was played from 8 to 14 October 2012 at the Citywest Hotel in Dublin, Ireland.

 Phil Taylor was the defending champion, but he lost 2–3 to Robert Thornton in the second round.

 The final was won by Michael van Gerwen, who won his first major title by defeating Mervyn King 6–4.

 Prize money

 The total prize fund is £350,000.
 The following is the breakdown of the fund: